VyChain94/DEX/README.md

 <p align="center">
-  A Token Swap Dapp utilizing the 0x API that requires user's to connect to their MetaMask account and aggregate liquidity across the greater DEX ecosystem and surfacee the best price to the user.
+  A Token Swap Dapp utilizing the 0x API that requires user's to connect to their MetaMask account and aggregate liquidity across the greater DEX ecosystem and surface the best price to the user.
 </p>

 <h2>
-  I created this project to allow users to connect to the Web3 DEFI ecosystem without having to create accounts or log in to sites like coinbase, kraken, binance, etc.
+  I created this project to allow users to connect to and trade didgital assets through the Web3 DEFI ecosystem without having to create accounts or log in to sites like coinbase, kraken, binance, etc.
 <h2>

 <h3>